 At the moment, this plugin is only fully-functional in Cubase from Steinberg (version 10 and later) and Reaper from Cockos (version 6 and later).
-It is only compatible with 64-bit hosts.
+It is only compatible with 64-bit hosts (Windows OS only).

 Simply download the .zip file and extract the .vst3 file into a folder on your computer where you store 64-bit VST3 plugins.